ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * If the value of the status parameter 'active' is changed from `true` (0xf5) to `false` (0xf4):

    - The Group Manager MUST stop accepting requests for new individual keying material from current group members (see {{Section 9.2 of I-D.ietf-ace-key-groupcomm-oscore}}), until the status parameter 'active' is changed back to `true` (0xf5).
-Until then, the Group Manager MUST respond to a Key Renewal Request with a 5.03 (Service Unavailable) response, as defined in {{Section 9.2 of I-D.ietf-ace-key-groupcomm-oscore}}.
+Until then, the Group Manager MUST reply to a Key Renewal Request with a 5.03 (Service Unavailable) response, as defined in {{Section 9.2 of I-D.ietf-ace-key-groupcomm-oscore}}.

    - The Group Manager MUST stop accepting updated authentication credentials uploaded by current group members (see {{Section 9.4 of I-D.ietf-ace-key-groupcomm-oscore}}), until the status parameter 'active' is changed back to `true` (0xf5).
-Until then, the Group Manager MUST respond to an Authentication Credential Update Request with a 5.03 (Service Unavailable) response, as defined in {{Section 9.4 of I-D.ietf-ace-key-groupcomm-oscore}}.
+Until then, the Group Manager MUST reply to an Authentication Credential Update Request with a 5.03 (Service Unavailable) response, as defined in {{Section 9.4 of I-D.ietf-ace-key-groupcomm-oscore}}.

-* Every group member, upon learning that the OSCORE group has been deactivated (i.e., 'active' has value `false` (0xf4)), SHOULD stop communicating in the group.
+* Every group member, upon learning that the OSCORE group has been deactivated (i.e., 'active' has value `false` (0xf4)), SHOULD stop communicating with other group members within the group.

-   Every group member, upon learning that the OSCORE group has been reactivated (i.e., 'active' has value `true` (0xf5) again), can resume communicating in the group.
+   Every group member, upon learning that the OSCORE group has been reactivated (i.e., 'active' has value `true` (0xf5) again), can resume communicating with other group members within the group.

 * If the value of 'gp_enc_alg' and/or 'alg' is changed, the Group Manager determines the new maximum size NEW_MAX_SIZE that can be used for the OSCORE Sender IDs of the group members, based on the size of the AEAD nonce of such algorithms (see {{Section 2.2 of I-D.ietf-core-oscore-groupcomm}}).
 In case NEW_MAX_SIZE is strictly smaller than the old, maximum size of the OSCORE Sender IDs used in the OSCORE group, the Group Manager MUST proceed as follows.

    * The Group Manager checks if any of the current group members has an OSCORE Sender ID whose size is strictly larger than NEW_MAX_SIZE.

-   * If any of such group members is found, the Group Manager MUST evict them from the OSCORE group.
+   * If any such group members are found, the Group Manager MUST evict them from the OSCORE group.
 That is, the Group Manager MUST terminate their membership and MUST rekey the group in such a way that the new keying material is not provided to those evicted members.
 This also includes adding their relinquished Sender IDs to the most recent set of stale Sender IDs for the OSCORE group (see {{Section 7.1 of I-D.ietf-ace-key-groupcomm-oscore}}), before rekeying the group.
 Such evicted group members can rejoin the OSCORE group, thus obtaining the new group keying material together with a new, valid OSCORE Sender ID.

 * Every group member, upon receiving updated values for 'hkdf', 'sign_enc_alg', and 'alg', MUST either: